flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ## Expectations for End-Users

 To be crystal clear: the upcoming A380X “developer preview” release - **will be in an open alpha stage**.
-While some features will be operational and we can under most circumstances guarantee a decent A to B flight on VATSIM, what is not there will still be in development.
-Features that currently are inoperative will be added in time as our primary goal is to simulate all features from the real aircraft.
+While some features will be operational and we can under most circumstances guarantee a decent A to B flight on VATSIM, many systems are still in active development.
+Features that are currently inoperative will be added over time in order to achieve our primary goal to simulate all features from the real aircraft.

-Our goal with this release is to enable access to outside contributors/developers, and to provide an early look at the aircraft.
+Our goal with this release is to enable access to outside contributors/developers, and to provide you with an early look at the aircraft.
 In the meantime, much like the A32NX, we will continue to build toward a more complete experience.
-This is extremely similar to the previous process of the A32NX’s development through Year 1-2 (2021/2022).
+This is extremely similar to the previous process of the A32NX’s development through Years 1-2 (2021/2022).

 Regarding performance and system requirements in this open alpha period, please note that the current 3D model and system code is not yet fully optimised, and we are pushing the limitations of the MSFS 2020 Engine in both graphical fidelity and system depth.
 Expect performance to be on average 25% lower than in the A32NX across the board as a point of reference.

-Here are some preliminary system requirements for the first alpha release in MSFS 2020.
+Here are the preliminary system requirements for the first alpha release in MSFS 2020.

 **Minimum (1080p30 Low)**
 - CPU: Intel i5-4460 or Ryzen 3 1400